Career Exploration & Planning

 - America's Career InfoNet – provides detailed information about various careers, training skills needed, jobs, wages and industry information.

 - California Labor Market Information - providing information to help people understand California's economy and make informed labor market choices.

 - U.S. Dept of Labor – provides labor market information nationwide.

-- Careers in Business – find out what people say about business careers as well as salaries and entry requirements.
+- Careers in Business – find out employment projections in business careers as well, job summary, salaries, and entry-level requirements.

 - Accounting Career Guide – learn everything you need to know about accounting employment in less than 5 minutes.

-- 2018 CPA Requirements – find how you can become a licensed CPA in California.
+- CPA Exam and License Requirements – find how you can become a licensed CPA in California.